coopermaruyama/orchestra/README.md

 cd orchestra
 pip install --user .

-# Install task-monitor extension (globally by default)
+# Enable task-monitor extension (globally by default)
-orchestra install task-monitor
+orchestra enable task-monitor

-# Or install to current project only
+# Or enable to current project only
-orchestra install task-monitor --project
+orchestra enable task-monitor --project

 # Use it in Claude Code
 /task start